Trolley Scan(Pty) Ltd

 With the continual advance of technology, electronic circuitry for operating on the tag uses less and less operating voltage and current with time.
 However as long as the operating power of the transponder is lower than the RF power available for the tag, the lower operating currents have no impact on improving the sensitivity of the tags as the key performance parameter is the RF operating sensitivity.

-in its aperture to operate.
 Since 1994, operating voltages have dropped to 3 volts meaning that a modern transponder would still need 23 MILLIWATTS to operate when attached to a dipole.
 Power = ((Operating voltage+0.6)/2.8)2/Antenna

 impedance Trolley Scan have been leading the way in increasing the sensitiviy